jshawl/wdi-project1/README.md

 5. The player with the high card add all discarded cards to the bottom of their deck.
 6. Repeat x Infinity until someone has all the cards.

 I first programmed the basic game logic in Javascript.
-I generated a deck of cards using nested arrays of the card values and suits, and output individual cards as `div.card` children to a `div#deck` parent.
-From there, cards were dealt to two players, which were represented as `div.stack`, using the `appendChild()` method.
-When a round was played, the first children of each `.stack` was then appended to a `div.inPlay` parent, where their values were compared.
+I generated a deck of cards using nested arrays of the card values and suits, and split the deck into two arrays, one for each player.
+Cards were played from each stack array using the `.pop()` method, values were compared, and the items were added back to the winning array using the `.push()` method.
+When there was a War, each stack array `.splice()`'d the next three elements and added them to a burnPile array, and the next time a player won a round, the contents of the burnPile would be `.push()`'d to the winning array.

+Functionally, this worked fine.
+In the DOM I could use some deception.
+There would need to be 52 elements representing each card because a user would only want to see the cards in play.
+Instead, I thought it would be interesting to treat each card as a discrete piece of data.
+I used d3.js to bind data to card elements, so I could then compare each actual card at play rather than values from an array.